dcos/dcos/packages/adminrouter/extra/src/README.md

 ### Lua code deduplication
-It is not strictly required to provide the same level of flexibility for Lua code as it is the case for Nginx includes and thus it's possible to simplify the code a bit.
+It is not strictly required to provide the same level of flexibility for Lua code as it is the case for NGINX includes and thus it's possible to simplify the code a bit.
 It is sufficient to just differentiate Lua code basing on the repository flavour.
 Both agents and masters can share the same Lua code.